 - in the fridge (at 40° F) for up to 4 days,

-- in the freezer at best within 6 months, although it usually is still good for up to a year.
+- in the freezer for 6 months (although it is typically still good for up to one year).

 After you thaw frozen milk, you can keep it at room temperature for 1–2 hours or in the fridge for up to a day.
 Do not refreeze breast milk after thawing it.